benfollis/433.10/README.md

    * "default_pin_state" - the default state that the GPIO should be set to after sending a symbol.
 The rpigpio driver will allways return the pin to this state after settig it to a 1 or 0 during symbol transmission

 ### socket_drivers
-Most socket drivers require a bit driver to function (they don't usually send bits themselves), this is specified via setting the "bit_driver" key to the name of the bit driver you want to use.
+Most socket drivers will require a bit driver to function (they don't usually send bits themselves), this is specified via setting the "bit_driver" key to the name of the bit driver you want to use.
-There is currently one socket driver type:
+There are currently three socket driver types:
 1. mercury - A socket driver that cantrol the Mercury 350.115 sockets [https://www.amazon.co.uk/dp/B0051NIJA4].
 This driver requires a the "socket_id" to be configured for the particular socket under control.
 The valid socket ids are 1,2,3,4 and 5.
 2. energenie_pimote - A socket driver to controll energenie sockets via the PIMOTE.
 This driver does _not_ require a bit driver, but does require the energenie package be installed.
 The valid socket ids are 1,2,3 or 4
+3. socket_group - A special socket type that allows multple sockets to be aggregated as one logical socket.
+The members of the group are indicated the "members" key, and the value is an array of the group members' names
 ### rest
 At present the only configuration for the rest server is the port, as the rest server itself will bind to any available IP.
 The port may be sepecified by the "port" key under the rest section.
 Integer is prefered over string.